 An excerpt from Who Are You?
 Discovering Your Real Identity by Chris Butler

-So knowing who you are is a very practical necessity.
+Knowing who you are is a practical necessity.
 The question “Who am I?” is not a philosophical football meant to be kicked around coffeehouses by pseudo-intellectuals.
 It’s a real-life question.
 Nothing is more important and more relevant than to know who you are.

 Science of Identity Foundation